rbb-data/starter/README.md

 Builds and exports the app so it can be put on a static file server

+### `npm run build:rbb-online && npm run export`

-If you build your app for deployment on the rbb's static server, make sure to set the environment variable `URL_PREFIX` appropriately (see `.env`).
+Builds and exports the app for deployment on rbb's static server

 ### `npm run deploy`